 - Many crops will grow better with higher CO2 and a longer growing season before temperatures substantially increase, provided there is sufficient water.
 However, some pests and weeds will be similarly advantaged.
 Low-value irrigated crops may have difficulty competing for less abundant water.

 King County has taken a number of actions to begin addressing the challenges presented by climate change.
 These actions include:

-- The King County Global Warming Action Plan that includes four Executive Orders directing King County agencies to address climate change in the areas of transportation, land use, renewable energy, and environmental management.
+- The King County Strategic Climate Action Plan that includes four Executive Orders directing King County agencies to address climate change in the areas of transportation, land use, renewable energy, and environmental management.

-- Development of the Preparing for Climate Change Guidebook in conjunction with the University of Washington's Climate Impacts Group external link and ICLEI-Local Governments for Sustainability external link .
+- Development of the Preparing for Climate Change Guidebook external link Download PDF in conjunction with the University of Washington's Climate Impacts Group external link and ICLEI-Local Governments for Sustainability external link .

 The Washington State Environmental Policy Act external link requires environmental review of development proposals that may have a significant adverse impact on the environment.

 If a proposed development is subject to SEPA, the project proponent is required to complete the SEPA checklist.
 The checklist includes questions relating to the development's air emissions.
 The emissions that have traditionally been considered cover smoke, dust, and industrial and automobile emissions.
-The SEPA checklist is available in fill-in Word or Download PDF format.
+The SEPA checklist is available online.

 King County is the first local government in the nation to officially add greenhouse gas emissions to the environmental review of construction projects.
 King County's policy covers projects undergoing environmental review mandated by the SEPA and applies to the County's own developments as well as projects where the County is the lead permitting agency.